+Certain Committees and Meetings of the Board of Directors.
 The Company has an Executive Salary Review Committee and an Audit Committee.
 The Company does not have a nominating committee.
 The Board of Directors nominates the nominees for election as directors of the Company.

 The Company's Executive Salary Review Committee has the authority to set the compensation of all officers of the Company.
 The present members of the Executive Salary Review Committee are Robert C. Brown, M.D., Bernard G. Ille, and Jerome D. Shaffer, M.D.
-During 1997, the Executive Salary Review Committee had one (1) meeting.
+During 1999, the Executive Salary Review Committee had one (1) meeting.

 The Audit Committee's functions include: (a) recommending a public accounting firm for appointment by the Board of Directors for the purpose of conducting the annual audit of the Company; (b) reviewing the recommendations of the auditors regarding internal controls and procedures; (c) reviewing from time to time the Company's general policies and procedures with respect to auditing, accounting, and the application of financial resources; (d) reviewing all other matters and making special inquiries and investigations referred to it by the Board of Directors; and (e) making other recommendations to the Board of Directors as the Committee may deem appropriate.
-The members of the Audit Committee are Bernard G. Ille (Chairman), Jerome D. Shaffer, M.D., Robert C. Brown, M.D., and Horace G. Rhodes.
-The Audit Committee held three (3) meetings during 1997.
+During 1999, the members of the Audit Committee were Bernard G. Ille (Chairman), Jerome D. Shaffer, M.D., Robert C. Brown, M.D., Charles A. Burtch and Horace G. Rhodes.
+In the first quarter of 1999, Dr. Brown resigned from the Audit Committee and rejoined in January, 2000.
+The Audit Committee held three (3) meetings during 1999.

-The Board of Directors of the Company held six (6) meetings in 1997.
-During 1997, no incumbent director attended fewer than seventy-five percent (75%) of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served.
+The Board of Directors of the Company held seven (7) meetings in 1999.
+During 1999, no incumbent director attended fewer than seventy-five percent (75%) of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served.